-If compliance is not achieved, the owners or operators of delinquent units must pay a penalty of \$2,000 per excess ton of emissions.
-In addition, violating utilities must offset the excess SO2 emissions with allowances in an amount equivalent to the excess.
-In essence, by giving up allowances to cover excess emissions, delinquent units will be compelled to reduce emissions of SO2.
-These utilities must submit an excess emissions offset plan to EPA that outlines how these cutbacks will be achieved.
+If compliance is not achieved, the Lowners or operators of delinquent units must pay a penalty of \$2,000 per excess ton of emissions.
+In addition, violating utilities must offset the excess SO2 emissions with allowances in the following year in an amount equivalent to the excess of the previous year.
+In essence, by giving up allowances to cover excess emissions, delinquent units will be compelled to reduce emissions of SO2 .
+These utility must submit an excess emission offset plan to EPA that outlines how these cutbacks will be achieved.